My research interest comprises anything that moves on the microscale:

 How to move on the microscale?
 How do cells do it?
 What can we learn from that?
 How can we mimic cell’s motion or integrate biological components into smart microdevices that move autonomously and perform desired tasks.

 Specifically, I am interested in studying sperm migration and thereby contributing to the understanding of reasons for infertility.
-Especially the influence of physical properties, such as surface morphology, charge and viscosity, on successful sperm migration have yet to be investigated.
+Especially the influence of physical properties, such as surface interactions, charge and viscosity, on successful sperm migration have yet to be investigated.
 Mimicking in vivo conditions in the lab and investigating sperm kinetics and metabolism under these conditions is my main route for these investigations.
-In this approach, I am supported by Prof. Klaus Reinhardt and the Applied Zoology group (tudaz.net).

 Furthermore, I aim to develop new diagnostic tools with the help of biohybrid microrobots.
 My goal is to equip sperm cells with smart components that are biocompatible, biodegradable and have the ability to

 - fulfill further functionalities such as sensing and cargo delivery

 These research areas have the mission to contribute to the understanding of sperm migration and reasons for infertility.

 As we look at how nature has designed marvelous swimmers on the microscale, we can learn from that in order to design highly functional artificial microrobots with potential applications in medicine.
 Areas of possible applications include non-invasive diagnostics and surgery, cargo delivery and regenerative therapy.